Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 <p class="caption">(\#fig:chtenverifyb)Simulated vs. actual results</p>
 </div>

 Of the thirty simulations, eight fell below the level of our average service time.
 When you compound this analysis with multiple registers, inter-arrival times, and different line-lengths, we can see how reducing variance is the key to consistently maximizing throughput.
 We also didn't talk about slack time between orders, fatigued employees, or other factors that add variance to the process.

-We just covered the basics of simulation.
-Now, let's take a closer look at distributions.
-There are other tools that you can use for specific problems and you should get a brief introduction to them.

 ## Fitting distributions